Skip to main content

 Back

-How to Perform - Power Sled Push
+How to Perform the Power Sled Push

 1. Select a sled with appropriate weight, position it on a flat, even surface, and grip the handles at chest height with your arms extended.